Skip to main content

 ”API error (403)“The resume is locked.
 Unlock it in the Reactive Resume dashboard

-Connection refusedCheck that REACTIVE_RESUME_URL is correct and the instance is running
+Connection refusedCheck that the URL is correct and the instance is running